tseemann/shovill/README.md

 * _Why does Shovill crash?_

   Shovill has a lot of dependencies.
 If any dependencies are not installed correctly it will die.
-Spades also doesn't handle --cpus > 16 very well - try giving more RAM.
+Spades[5~ also doesn't handle --cpus > 16 very well - try giving more RAM.

 * _Can I assemble metagenomes with Shovill?_